Tech alone can’t solve digital divide - Gadget

 A common issue was that many refugees – especially the older and less educated – were just not comfortable online, the study found.

-“Of course, that is not just an issue with the Bhutanese.
-Many people in our country see the internet as just a place where their children or grandchildren play games, or attend classes,” he said.
+Cohen said: “Of course, that is not just an issue with the Bhutanese.
+Many people in our country see the internet as just a place where their children or grandchildren play games, or attend classes.”

 Even for those who spoke English, fewer than 25% described themselves as excellent speakers.

-“People had access to the internet, and this information was available to them, but they couldn’t use it.
-That is not a technological issue, but it is part of the digital divide,” he said.
+He said: “People had access to the internet, and this information was available to them, but they couldn’t use it.
+That is not a technological issue, but it is part of the digital divide.”

 Even though telehealth services were one of the main ways to access health care during the pandemic, about 73% said they never used the internet for that purpose.

-“The Bhutanese community is at high risk for cardiometabolic diseases, such as cardiovascular disease and diabetes, and about 72% of those surveyed had one or more indications of these conditions,” Cohen said.
+He said: “The Bhutanese community is at high risk for cardiometabolic diseases, such as cardiovascular disease and diabetes, and about 72% of those surveyed had one or more indications of these conditions.

 The study was funded in part by the National Institutes of Health and the Ohio State Social Justice Program.